Canada's Prostitution Laws

 [PCEPA] seeks to protect the dignity and equality of all Canadians by denouncing and prohibiting the purchase of sexual services, the exploitation of the prostitution of others, the development of economic interests in the sexual exploitation of others and the institutionalization of prostitution through commercial enterprises, such as strip clubs, massage parlours and escort agencies that offer sexual services for sale.
 It also seeks to encourage victims to report incidents of violence to the police and to leave prostitution.

-In October 2022, Defend Dignity appeared as one of 16 Intervenors in an Ontario Superior Court Case related to PCEPA.
+On October 7, 2022, we intervened to assist the Court by drawing on our unique experience and survivor-informed expertise relating to sexual exploitation.
 The hearing was in regard to an Application brought by the Canadian Alliance for Sex Work Law Reform and individual sex workers against the Attorney General.
 The Application is challenging the constitutionality of various provisions of the criminal code related to Canada's prostitution laws.
+We continue to await the judge's decision.

 Learn More